-Skills and experience: Juan has significant banking and risk management experience, having spent $30\,years\,working\,in\,these\,fields\,both\,internationally$ and in the UK.
+Skills and experience: Juan has significant banking and risk management experience, having spent 31 years working in these fields both internationally and in the UK.
 Juan is responsible for developing the Group's risk framework, recommending its risk appetite and ensuring that all risks generated by the business are measured, reviewed and monitored on an ongoing basis.
-He was previously the Chief Risk Officer and Executive Director of Santander's UK business.
-Prior to this position, he held a number of senior risk, control and business management roles across the Corporate, Investment, Retail and Risk Divisions of the Santander Group.
+He was previously the Chief Risk Officer and an Executive Director of Santander's UK business.
+Prior to this position. he held a number of senior risk, control and business management roles across the Corporate, Investment, Retail and Risk Divisions of the Santander Group.
 He has served as the Group's Chief Risk Officer and as a member of the Group Executive Committee since January 2011.

-External appointments: Vice Chairman of the International Financial Risk Institute.
+Juan has a BSc in Industrial Chemical Engineering from the Universidad Politécnica de Madrid, a Financial Management degree from ICADE School of Business and Economics and an MBA from the Institute de Empresa Business School External appointments: Vice Chairman of the International Financial Risk Institute.